forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/faq.md

 #### Q: In my violation messages from the CPD engine, I’m seeing multiple groups of the same checksum.
 The code fragment is also identical.
 Why aren’t these made the same group?
 A: This is currently a [known issue](https://github.com/pmd/pmd/issues/2438) in CPD.
 We’ll address this with an internal fix in the future releases.

-## Questions about SFGE
+## Questions about Salesforce Graph Engine

-#### Q: Analyzing my code using Salesforce Graph Engine takes much longer than all the other engines put together.
+#### Q: Analyzing my code using `scanner:run:dfa` command takes much longer than all the other engines put together.
 Why is this?

 Salesforce Graph Engine needs to build up a context of the source code in its entirety before applying rules to capture violations.
 Depending on the complexity of code, such as number of conditionals, classes to instantiate, method invocations, etc, some projects may take longer to process than others.
 You can control the number of threads or the timeout using [SFGE's environment variables](./en/v3.x/architecture/sfg-engine/#how-does-salesforce-code-analyzer-use-sfge).